 At the height of the COVID-19 pandemic, millions of homeowners signed up for a forbearance under the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
 The CARES Act gives homeowners with a federally backed mortgage loan, regardless of delinquency status, who're experiencing a financial hardship that's due directly or indirectly to COVID-19, the right to get a forbearance—a temporary reduction or suspension of payments.
 The forbearance lasts up to 180 days (six months) and can be extended for up to another 180 days (six months).
 In some cases, you can extend the forbearance beyond this timeframe.

 Forbearance isn't forgiveness, so borrowers who forbear payments must eventually repay the missed amounts.
 Homeowners with a Fannie Mae or Freddie Mac loan have access to several options, including the COVID-19 payment deferral program, which defers repayment of up to 18 months of missed payments until the end of the loan.

 When a CARES Act forbearance (also called a "COVID-19 forbearance") ends, depending on your situation, you can pay the skipped amounts:

 A loan modification, like a Flex Modification, might be available if you need reduced monthly payments when the forbearance period ends.
 And, even if you get a payment deferral, you might still be eligible for a modification later on if you need a lower monthly payment sometime in the future.

 Servicers must attempt to contact homeowners 30 days before a forbearance plan is scheduled to end to determine which of these assistance programs is appropriate.

 With the COVID-19 payment deferral option, the missed payments are deferred, or moved, to the end of the loan term.
 The deferred amounts, including escrow advances, must be repaid when the home is:

-Unlike with a modification, with the payment deferral program, the loan's maturity date, remaining term, monthly payment amount, and interest rate remains the same as it was before.
+Unlike with a modification, with the payment deferral program, the loan's maturity date, remaining term, monthly payment amount, and interest rate remain the same as they were before.